1. I am not very interested in therapy but I need medication management. Is this available?

-5. How come my prescriber didn’t order me the medications I wanted?
+5. Why didn't my prescriber order the medications I wanted for me?

 6. Will I have enough medication to last until my follow-up appointment?

 Your prescriber will give you enough medication to make it to the agreed-upon time frame for your follow-up appointment (for example, one month or three months).
 Make sure to confirm the timeframe for follow-up with your prescriber and make sure to schedule your appointment within that window.
-Remember appointments fill quickly so you must schedule immediately after your visit.
-Refills will only be given during face to face visits except in extreme situations.
-See FAQ #6.
+Remember that appointment times fill up quickly, so you must schedule immediately after your visit.
+Refills will only be given during face-to-face visits, except in extreme situations.
+See FAQ #7.
 In some instances, certain medications are only prescribed in limited quantities.
 Your prescriber will discuss this with you and you may need to be seen more frequently.

 7. I am out of medication.
 What should I do first?

-Certain medications, called controlled substances, are recognized by the Federal Drug Enforcement Agency as having a high potential for abuse, dependence, misuse, and diversion, and can be dangerous in combination with other controlled substances such as opioid pain medications.
-The use and prescribing of controlled substances is restricted by state and federal regulations.
-Controlled substances commonly used in psychiatric practice include 1.)
-Stimulants (such as Ritalin and Adderall) for ADHD and 2.)
-Benzodiazepines (such as Ativan, Xanax, and Klonopin) for anxiety.
+Certain medications, also known as controlled substances, are recognized by the Federal Drug Enforcement Agency as having a high potential for abuse, dependence, misuse, and diversion, and can be dangerous in combination with other controlled substances, such as opioid pain medications.
+The use and prescription of controlled substances is restricted by state and federal regulations.
+Controlled substances commonly used in psychiatric practice include stimulants (such as Ritalin and Adderall) for ADHD and benzodiazepines (such as Ativan, Xanax, and Klonopin) for anxiety.
 For your health and safety, your prescriber maintains vigilance over monitoring your use of these and other controlled substances.
 You may be required to come in every 30 days for a new prescription or be given written scripts for up to 2 refills.
-If you lose those scripts or they expire you will incur a $10 charge to have it redone outside of your appointment.
+If you lose those scripts or they expire, you will incur a $10 charge to have it redone outside of your appointment.

 9. Can my prescriber make changes to my medications over the phone?

-Medication changes are only made during in person visits and only by your regular provider.
+Medication changes are only made during in-person visits and only by your regular provider.
 Make sure to keep notes on how you are responding to the medication(s) in terms of both benefits and side effects.
-You should contact your prescriber between visits if you are experiencing significant (urgent) side effects which your prescriber or pharmacist alerted you to monitor for.
-In this case your prescriber will set up an urgent in-person or telepsych visit to discuss the issue.
-In most cases this would be a covered visit by your insurance.
+You should contact your prescriber between visits if you are experiencing any significant (urgent) side effects which your prescriber or pharmacist told you to stay alert for.
+In this scenario, your prescriber will set up an urgent in-person or telepsych visit to discuss the issue.
+In most cases, this visit would be covered by your insurance.